Financial-Times/origami-build-tools/README.md

 - NodeJS v10 is no longer supported.
 Use NodeJS v12 or above.
 - A default CommonJs export now maps to `module.exports.default`, the default [Babel](https://babeljs.io/) behaviour.
 If using `require` to include a default CommonJs export add a `.default` property to the `require` call.
 Alternatively update your project to use [ECMAScript Module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 - The `--suppress-errors` flag has been removed.
-OBT no longer throws an error if their are no demos to be built.
+OBT no longer throws an error if their are no demos to be built if passed the `--demo-filter` flag.

 ### Migrating from 8.X.X to 9.X.X